Aki78/blender_latex/README.md

 Once you selected it, Check the box that appears 'Add Mesh: Add Blender Latex', then the add-on should be installed.

 ## Usage
-Go to 'layout', and press Shift-T. A textbox will pop up, and type in your LaTeX command.
+In Blender (version 2.92.0), go to 'layout', and press Shift-T. A textbox will pop up, and type in your LaTeX command.
 Note that you have to type \\\ instead of \\. for exampole \\\Psi instead of \\Psi.